julialorrayne/Healthcare-Revenue-Operations-Dashboard/README.md

 ### 5. Optimize Appointment Lengths Using Visit Duration Data
 Observed visit durations vary significantly by provider and specialty.

-- Adjust appointment templates to better reflect real visit times
-- Standardize best-performing workflows to reduce delays and idle time
+Use observed visit duration data to tailor appointment lengths by provider and specialty, and replicate workflows from consistently efficient providers to reduce delays and unused capacity.

 ---

 ### 6. Protect High-Value Appointments to Maximize Revenue
-Revenue concentration indicates certain visits have outsized financial impact.
+Revenue concentration indicates certain visits have significantly greater financial impact.

 - Apply stronger confirmation requirements to high-value appointments
 - Reserve optimal time slots for revenue-critical visit types